London Heathrow Airport is located near the south end of the London Borough of Hillingdon, and is 14 miles west of Central London.

 A small airfield was established in 1929 and called Great West Aerodrome on land southeast of the hamlet of Heathrow.
 In 1944, the Heathrow area was being developed into a very large airfield for long distance military aircraft but the war ended before its completion.
 The Government developed the airfield as a civil airport which was called London Airport and later Heathrow Airport.

-Terminal 2 is currently under construction and will be considerably larger than before and similar to Terminal 5.
+Terminal 2 is the oldest terminal and is currently under construction and will be considerably larger than before and similar to Terminal 5.
 The old Terminal 2 building originally opened in 1955 as the Europa Building and closed in 2009.
+Heathrow airport's new £2.5bn Terminal 2 (known as the Queen's Terminal) opened to passengers in June 2014.

 Terminal 3 opened in 1961 as The Oceanic Terminal and handled long haul flight departures.
 It was renamed Terminal 3 in 1968 and expanded in 1970.
 Pier 6 was completed in 2006 which is used to accommodate the Airbus A380 superjumbo which is operated by Singapore Airlines, Emirates, and Qantas.
 In 2007, the forecourt was redeveloped with a new four lane drop-off area and large pedestrianised plaza and canopy to the front of the terminal building.
 BAA has plans for a major upgrade over the next 10 years.